idrori/mathQ/code/figures/README.md

 Data and code for generating Figures 4, 5, and 7 in the paper:

-Figure 4: Comparison of the automatic solve rates on (A) MIT math courses and a Columbia University course, and on (B) MATH benchmark dataset.
-The latest OpenAI GPT-3 (text-davinci-002), a transformer pre-trained on text, achieves on the MIT math courses (A) 18.8% with zero-shot and 30.8% with CoT, and on the MATH benchmark (B) 25.5% with zero-shot and 42.2% with CoT.
-In contrast, program synthesis with zero-shot and few-shot learning using the latest OpenAI Codex (code-davinci-002), a transformer pre-trained on text and fine tuned on code, achieves automatic solve rates of 80% (A) and 81.1% (B).
+Figure 4: Comparison of the automatic solve rates on (A) MIT math courses and a Columbia University course and on (B) MATH benchmark dataset.
+The latest OpenAI GPT-3 (text-davinci-002), a transformer pre-trained on text, achieves on the MIT math courses (A) 18.8% with zero-shot, and 30.8% with few-shot and CoT, and on the MATH benchmark (B) 25.5% with zero-shot, and 42.2% with few-shot and CoT.
+In contrast, program synthesis with zero-shot and few-shot learning using the latest OpenAI Codex (code-davinci-002), a transformer pre-trained on text and fine-tuned on code, achieve automatic solve rates of 80% (A) and 81.1% (B).

 Figure 5: Imported Python programming libraries by course: NumPy is used by nearly all courses.
 Matplotlib is used in courses with questions that involve plotting.
 Sympy